iwnelson/tournament_psql_db_project/README.md

 # **Submodules & Libraries Used:**
     * tournament.psql
-        * Includes PostgreSQL tables used in program: players, matches, scoreboard
+        * Includes PostgreSQL tables used in program (players, matches) and views used in program (matches_won, matches_lost, standings)
     * tournament_test.py
         * Python program to test functionality of project functions